Anupama Kaul

 Teaching

-Dr. Kaul has developed a new, interdisciplinary course at UNT on Micro-electro-mechanical-systems (MEMS): Materials, Devices and Applications, which she developed through sponsorship from the ONR STEM grant.
+Dr. Kaul has created a new, interdisciplinary course at UNT on Micro-electro-mechanical-systems (MEMS): Materials, Devices and Applications, which she developed through sponsorship from the ONR STEM grant.
 More details on the outputs from the ONR STEM Award, where she served as PI, are detailed through the North Texas Navy STEM Coalition (NT-NSC) which she founded at UNT in 2019.
 This new course she created encompasses theory sections and integrates these with hands-on lab modules utilizing semiconductor manufacturing processes, where students construct devices in the UNT cleanroom facility.
 This is the first course at UNT utilizing the UNT Cleanroom for instructional purposes.
 After a pilot-period of 3 years, this course is now a permanent offering in the UNT MTSE and EE course curricula and is cross-listed as: EENG 4450.012, EENG 5450.012, MTSE 5650.032, MTSE 4120.032 for undergraduates (juniors/seniors) and graduate students.

-At UNT, Dr. Kaul also teaches MTSE 3000, Fundamentals of Materials Science and Engineering, and MTSE 5100, Fundamental Concepts of Materials Science (cross listed for graduate students)
+At UNT, Dr. Kaul also teaches MTSE 3000, Fundamentals of Materials Science and Engineering, and MTSE 5100, Fundamental Concepts of Materials Science (cross listed for graduate students).